 Andaman Scops Owl is another beautiful Scops owl species endemic to Andaman.
 I saw two morphs of this species, one in Andaman and the other in the Little Andaman.

-The rufous morph seen on the main island gave tough time.
-I could manage only some long distance shots.
+The rufous morph seen on the main island gave a tough time.
+I could manage only some long-distance shots.
 But, the other one in the Little Andaman was friendly and was not camera shy.

 Walden Scops Owl